Table of Contents

 1. CAP Barbell Adjustable Dumbbell Set

 This set of adjustable CAP barbells makes for a great addition to your home workout equipment.
 The set comes with two handles, four 2.5-pound plates and four five-pound plates.
 The plates are cast iron so they’re durable and low-maintenance.
 We’re sure you’ll find you can use them for any number of exercises without a hitch.
+Try them out on dumbbell variations of stiff leg deadlifts, or for added weight on a glute bridge.

 2. Heathyoga Eco-Friendly Non-Slip Yoga Mat

 Everybody needs a good yoga mat because, at the end of the day, it doesn’t hurt to have a cushion to protect your body and your floor.
 Heathyoga’s Yoga Mat is non-slip on both sides, so you can safely exercise on it, and it’s eco-friendly too.
 That means no latex or PVC or unexpected metals.
-Not only is that good for the environment, but the thermoplastic rubber material doesn’t have that funky plastic smell and also won’t take on your smells after a hard workout (though we still recommend you clean your mat, just in case.)
+Not only is that good for the environment, but the thermoplastic rubber material doesn’t have that funky plastic smell and also won’t take on your smells after a hard workout (though we still recommend you clean your mat, just in case).

 3. Yes4All Set of 3 Weighted Bars 10lbs, 15lbs, 20lbs